zmartzone/lua-resty-openidc/README.md

              --use_nonce = false
-             -- By default the authorization request includes the -- nonce paramter.
-You can use this option to disable it -- which may be necessary when talking to a broken OpenID -- Connect provider that ignores the paramter as the -- id_token will be rejected otherwise.
+             -- By default the authorization request includes the -- nonce parameter.
+You can use this option to disable it -- which may be necessary when talking to a broken OpenID -- Connect provider that ignores the parameter as the -- id_token will be rejected otherwise.

+             --reuse_existing_login_sessions = true
+             -- By default a new session and nonce is generated every time authorization is (re)started, invalidating previously open login tabs.
+             -- However, an existing session can be reused so all the previously opened login tabs are valid

+             --ignore_following_logins = true
+             -- By default if user logins when already logged, this second login will throw an error because state/nonce we wiped by the first login
+             -- By setting the parameter to true, following logins would be ignored and will redirect user to return url

              --revoke_tokens_on_logout = false
              -- When revoke_tokens_on_logout is set to true a logout notifies the authorization server that previously obtained refresh and access tokens are no longer needed.
 This requires that revocation_endpoint is discoverable.